ibotty/openshift-letsencrypt/Readme.md

+# PROJECT NO LONGER ACTIVELY MAINTAINED, use https://github.com/tnozicka/openshift-acme instead ([comparison here](https://github.com/tnozicka/openshift-acme/issues/21))

-# Automatic Certificates for Openshift Routes
+## Automatic Certificates for Openshift Routes

 It will manage all `route`s with (by default) `butter.sh/letsencrypt-managed=yes` labels in the project/namespace, it's deployed in.